 The collaborative nature of the Baltimore’s operations endured even once my papou took over the business and had four children of his own—four little freckle-faced employees, that is.

-“The boys would fight over who would go to work with me,” said my papou.
+“The boys would fight over who would go to work with me,” my papou said.
 “They loved going downtown and helping out.”

 My dad and his brothers’ teenage years unfortunately coincided with some bad years in regard to public safety in downtown Toledo—such bad years that after migrating to the location on Monroe and Michigan a few decades earlier, my family collectively decided to reinvent the Baltimore in 1987.